swng/tetriodamcalc/README.md

 Disclaimer: I barely know what I'm doing.
 On the accuracy of the calculator's values:
 osk chart is AttackTable1.
 Calculator defaults to table values when B2B level <=4 and combo <=20 (when the chart has values).
-When B2B level <= 4 and combo > 20, calculator extrapolates a linear pattern from chart.
-Single and TSSM at B2B 0 don't appear to be linear so this is manually handled.
-For B2B level > 4, there are no mapped chart values.
-Calculator defaults to additive B2B level math - that is, [B2B lv 0 damage] + [B2B level].
-Note that for high combos this formula is probably lower than the true in-game damage.

-Final note - since official table values are known to be slightly off from in-game damage in some places, the calculator adhering to the official table will be off in the same way.

-AttackTable2 is currently the exact same as osk chart but I intend to slowly test in-game and correct values (deviating from the official osk table).
-This will fix individual values but probably break linearity so extrapolation to high combos will likely fail.
+Past the offiial table's bounds, the calculator does a little extrapolation logic.
+AttackTable2 is actually not a table at all but actually the damcalc function.
+The two approaches *will* contradict at some high B2B and combo levels.
+I advise going with the AttackTable2 function but you can use the official AttackTable1 osk chart, and the site defaults to AttackTable1.

-Pls let me (swng#1965) know if you have any insights :3
+Pls let me (swng#1965) know if something is going wrong.